AV receiver: Decoders

-Dolby Atmos and DTS:X adds in ceiling height channels.
+Dolby Atmos and DTS:X add in ceiling height channels.

 DSP effects

 Most receivers offer specialized digital signal processors (DSP) made for handling various presets and audio effects.
 Some may offer simple equalizers and balance adjustments to complex DSP audio field simulations such as "Hall", "Arena", "Opera", etc. that simulate or attempt to replicate the reverb as if the audio were being played in the places through use of surround sound and echo effects.

 AV inputs/outputs

 There are a variety of possible connections on an AV receiver.
 Standard connectors include: